 Devices: Shuffler is now also available on Sonos speakers.
 It is also available on iPhone, iPad, as well as within Spotify and Deezer.

 Conclusion: Shuffler is a free service that offers a curated way of finding new songs and artists to listen to.
 It's available as an app on iOS but could be more widely accessible.
-Since that's the only negative we find with the service, it's pretty impressive.

 In a nutshell: MixCloud is an online radio platform that combines DJ mixes, podcasts and radio shows.
 MixCloud was funded by its founders and is still owned by them as it grows.
 Anyone registered can upload their mix which will get shared and rated, presuming it's good enough to be enjoyed.